seng637-Winter/seng637-a5-CA-Proc/Assignment5-Team-5.md

 Unfortunately, the data provided in the failure-dataset was in the format of Failure Counts, but did not have equal test intervals.
 According to the CASRE documentation, this is a REQUIREMENT in order for these two tests to be valid.

 Therefore, we had to combine the test data into intervals of roughly equal time, in order to re-run the tests in order to be valid.
+This data is included in the repository as Failures-Equal-Time.DAT

 The new Laplace test on equal interval data is shown below.